fabioveroni/SQL/README.md

-# SQL
+# PL-SQL
-Repositório de códigos e projetos em SQL
+Code and project repository in SQL

-## Conteúdo inicial de projeto de retirada/tratamento de dados para geração de arquivo .txt de integração com Contabilidade.
+## Initial content of data collection/processing project to generate .txt files for integration with Accounting.